oliviabrcan/digital-writing-folio/readings.md

 ## Week 5

+## Aarseth's Reading

 - What do you think of Aarseth's concept?
 Explain how it offers an alternative to conventional ideas of narrative and the role of reader and writer?

+Aarseth’s ideas and concepts were all things I hadn’t thought about that deeply and informed me to new ways of thinking.
+Many things were discussed, but one of the first points raised was the question of where hypertexts and electronic literature in general belong.
+Unlike physical books, it cannot be reproduced for consumers and will always belong to the platform it was published on and the author themselves.
+People can’t buy their own copy and keep it on a bookshelf and even though that’s obvious now that I read about it, it’s crazy to think about this idea of belonging, and how not all literature has that option.
+Additionally, it feels like the reader is just passing by, never sticking around after reading the piece.
+Whereas with a physical book, they read it and keep it close by, probably also somewhere on display like a bookshelf.

+Referring to the narrative and roles of the writer and readers, there’s a lot of separation.
+Narrative isn’t always part of a hypertext, and the writer always has control over the text despite any interactivity because the writer created everything and just gave the options to the reader.
+Aarseth also mentions at one point that the writer can “change or add parts to the text, without any reader’s knowledge” (p.
+81) which kind of feels like a betrayal.
+However, I do think that with electronic literature, specifically interactive fiction, the writer's text can’t function without a reader, therefore they must work together to see the piece as it should be seen.